Rominou34/Gitinou/README.md

 ## What does it do ?

 Currently, it parses the data in `data.js`, which is a commit I downloaded from the API ( in order to work locally ), and it puts additions in green, and deletions in red.

+## How to use it

+Wait till I finish coding it at least :/

+## Features

+* Parses all infos from a commit and display the changes in a beautiful way
+* Everything works through Javascript:
+  * You can run it everywhere, no need to install anything :D
+  * As the requests come from your IP, you have 60 free requests per hour via the GitHub API

+## TODO

+* Breadcrumbs allowing you to navigate to the parent folder / repo
+* Display all commits from a repo and let the user choose which one he wants to view
+* Actually use the API instead of data from `data.js`